Sermons

 4 September 2017

-Today is Father’s Day, and given that fathers and fatherhood are in crisis in our modern western culture today, I thought I’d go “off script” so to speak, and talk a little about why fathers matter, and the unique blessings fathers provide for their families.
-In so doing please understand that I am not criticising… Read more
+Today is Father’s Day, and given that fathers and fatherhood are in crisis in our modern western culture today, I thought I’d go “off script” so to speak, and talk… Read more

 Jesus, Son of God – what does this mean?